UMBC Alumni Virtual Book Club

 All members will vote on the next book from a variety of options, and the chosen book will be available for sale here at the UMBC Bookstore!

-Copies of the current book are available here.
+Copies of the current book (and past books) are available here.

 Use the promo code "bookclub" at checkout to receive free shipping!